kvicky110202/Research-Assistant-Tool/README.md

 # 🏙️ **Research Assistant Tool**

-We are going to build a user-friendly news research tool designed for effortless information retrieval.
-Users can input article URLs and ask questions to receive relevant insights from the real-estate domain.
+built a user-friendly research assistant tool designed for effortless information retrieval.
+Users can input URLs and ask questions to receive relevant insights from a domain.
 (But it's features can be extended to any domain.)
 ![product screenshot](resources/image.png)
 ### Features